wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/log-data-configuration.rst

 This new option uses the JSON decoder to draw the event fields, ensuring a new way to add rules easier than before.
 The default channels included at the Wazuh ruleset are Application, Security, System, Microsoft-Windows-Sysmon/Operational, Microsoft Antimalware (Microsoft Security Essentials), Microsoft-Windows-Windows Defender/Operational and Microsoft-Windows-Eventlog.

-Some sample events from Windows eventchannel from Kibana are shown in the next images:
+Some sample events from Windows eventchannel are shown in the next images:

 .. thumbnail:: ../../../images/manual/log_analysis/windows_events.png
     :title: Windows events